research-ag/wallet/frontend/database/README.md

 ## Database Functions

 - `dump` is a query function that returns all stored records.
-This function doesn't require any inputs and returns a vector of records, each containing a principal and a record of optional Token and Contact documents.
+This function doesn't require any inputs and returns a vector of records, each containing a principal and a record of optional Asset and Contact documents.

 - `pullContacts` is a query function that returns all Contact records from the database.
 It takes three parameters: a natural number, an optional text, and another natural number.

-- `pullTokens` is similar to `pullContacts`, but it returns all Token records from the database.
+- `pullTokens` is similar to `pullContacts`, but it returns all Asset records from the database.

 - `pushContacts` is a function that takes a vector of Contact documents and stores them in the database.

-- `pushTokens` is similar to `pushContacts`, but it handles Token documents.
+- `pushTokens` is similar to `pushContacts`, but it handles Asset documents.

 ## How It Works